 Neck & shoulder pain can be a result of injury or misalignment of your joints in your neck/upper thoracic region causing stiffness and or pain.
 A good indicator of this is your posture more specifically “head carriage forward” which can be the result of lifestyle choices and or injuries.

 Every patient and every case is different, so once an accurate diagnosis is made your personalised treatment plan can be created.

 Frozen shoulder impacts mobility, preventing you from carrying out your everyday activities.
 It can be very painful and the persistent pain can get worse when lying down so that it prevents you from sleeping at night.
-Chiropractor can treat general aches and pains including those of frozen shoulder arising from associated musculoskeletal conditions of the back and neck which could be the result of injuries.
+A spinal experts can treat general aches and pains including those of frozen shoulder arising from associated musculoskeletal conditions of the back and neck which could be the result of injuries.